sfigg/commercialization-public/manufacture/desktop/windows-10-s-planning.md

 # Planning a Windows 10 S image

 Building a Windows 10 S image is like building an image for any other desktop edition of Windows, with some key differences to consider when planning your deployment.
-You can add apps, drivers, and customizations to Windows 10 S, but you'll have to make sure they are compatible Windows 10 S.
+You can add apps, drivers, and customizations to Windows 10 S, but you'll have to make sure they are supported in Windows 10 S.

 ## Executables